New to Investing?

 Infrastructure – this includes investing in projects such as hospitals, schools, roads and housing and social housing projects, plus other things such as wind and solar farms.

 Funds - may specialise in some investments (e.g shares) or hold many different investment types.
-A fund manager overseas the fund and decides which types of investments or securities (eg bonds, shares, property etc) to hold, in what quantities, and when to buy and sell them.
+A fund manager oversees the fund and decides which types of investments or securities (eg bonds, shares, property etc) to hold, in what quantities, and when to buy and sell them.
 An investment fund offers more choice of investment opportunities, greater management expertise, and lower fees than investors might be able to achieve on their own.
 Types of funds include mutual funds, exchange-traded funds (ETFs) or money-market funds.